assemblee-virtuelle/semapps/website/docs/tech/get-started.md

 $ npm run dev
 ```

-Your instance of SemApps is available at http://localhost:3030
+Your instance of SemApps is available at http://localhost:3000

 ### Testing the LDP server

+By default, the LDP service will create a LDP container in the `/resources path`.

-Post an ActivityStreams Note to `/ldp/as:Note` LDP container:
+Post an ActivityStreams Note to this LDP container:

 ```
-POST /ldp/as:Note HTTP/1.1
+POST /resources HTTP/1.1
 Host: localhost:3000
 Content-Type: application/json
 Accept: */*